Showing posts with label Bayles. Show all posts

 We will start with David and Sarah Cole -

 David Cole married Sarah Ann Shorthouse in February 1877 in Sutton Coldfield, Warwickshire.
 They were both 27 years of age and his occupation was a Nurseryman.
 They arrived in Melbourne on the Garonne in September 1883 with their four daughters - Bertha Kathleen aged 5; Edith Cameron, aged 3; Margaret Shorthouse, aged 2 and baby Catherine.
 After their arrival they had another daughter, Victoria Elizabeth, who was born in Brighton and died at the age of 3 months and a son David Cameron Cole in 1890, also born in Brighton.
-(1) At some time they moved to Adelaide and their children got married - Edith had married William Drury in 1906 in Melbourne and lived in Footscray; Margaret married Professor Arthur Davis of Mackenzie College, Sao Paulo, Brazil in Sao Paulo in 1909 and lived later in the state of New York.
+(1) At some time they moved to Adelaide and their children got married - Edith had married William Drury in 1906 in Melbourne and lived in Footscray; Margaret married Professor Arthur Davis of Mackenzie College, Sao Paulo, Brazil in Sao Paulo in 1909.
+Margaret was a Missionary in Brazil and the couple later lived in the state of New York.
 It would be interesting to know how they met.
 Margaret's marriage announcement in the Adelaide Evening Journal noted she was the daughter of David Cole of North Adelaide.
 Catherine married John Schiller in Adelaide in 1907 and David, the only son married Myrtle Jackson in Adelaide in 1913.
 (2) David and Myrtle were the grandparents of our Museum visitor from Adelaide.

 From 1910, David and Sarah lived on the Koo Wee Rup Swamp, on land owned by Frank Shillabeer, more of whom later.
 The Cranbourne Shire Rate books of 1904/1905 show that Frank purchased 110 acres, Allotment 14, Section T, Parish of Koo Wee Rup and the next year, the adjoining Allotment 13, of 81 acres.
 I don't believe Frank ever lived on the property which was on the road between Cora Lynn and Bayles (apparently this road is called the Tynong-Bayles Road) and the property adjoins Ropers Lane on the Bayles side.